Mike McCarthy: 2006–2009

 On January 19, 2008, McCarthy signed a five-year contract extension with the team, which raised his salary to $3.4 million a year.
 The 2008 season was a tumultuous one.
 Aaron Rodgers, previously the backup, became the starting quarterback when Brett Favre announced his retirement in March.
 Favre then changed his mind and sought his previous position as the Green Bay quarterback.
 The organization reiterated its intent to move forward with Rodgers as the new face of the Packers, although Favre was offered the backup position behind Rodgers.
 Favre refused the offer, and was traded to the New York Jets in exchange for a conditional fourth-round draft pick.

 The 2008 season started with a 5–5 record, followed by five consecutive losses.
 The season ended with a 31–21 victory over the Detroit Lions, bringing the Packers' regular season record to 6–10.
 The Packers finished third in the NFC North, ahead of only the Lions, and did not make the playoffs.
 Under McCarthy, Aaron Rodgers threw for over 4,000 yards and posted a 93.8 passer rating.

 Rodgers improved on his 2008 statistics in 2009, but was sacked 50 times, more than any other quarterback in the NFL.
 The Packers dominated teams with losing records but were swept by their rival Minnesota Vikings, led by former Packers franchise quarterback Brett Favre.
 The Packers lost to the previously winless Tampa Bay Buccaneers, but then came back to beat the NFC East-leading Dallas Cowboys.
 They then went on a five-game winning streak and qualified for the playoffs with a Week 17 victory over the Arizona Cardinals, finishing with an 11–5 record.
 This was the second playoff berth in McCarthy's tenure.
-The Packers lost the wild-card round to the Cardinals in overtime, 51–45.
+However, the Packers lost to the Cardinals in overtime 51–45 during the Wild Card Round.

 2010

 In 2010, the Packers had 25 players on the injured reserve list throughout the season.
 Running back Ryan Grant sustained an injury in week one that sidelined him for the rest of the season.
 McCarthy nonetheless led the Packers to a 10–6 regular season finish, never losing by more than four points and never trailing by more than 7 throughout the entire season.
 This record earned them second place in the NFC North, behind the Chicago Bears, with whom they split victories in the regular season.

 They went into the NFC playoffs as the sixth seed.
-The Packers defeated the number three-seeded Philadelphia Eagles by a 21–16 score in the wild-card round.
+The Packers defeated the number three-seeded Philadelphia Eagles by a 21–16 score in the wild card round.
 They then played the number one-seeded Atlanta Falcons, beating them by a convincing margin of 48–21.

-The Packers then played the second-seeded Chicago Bears for the third time that season in the NFC Championship Game.
+The Packers then played the Chicago Bears for the third time that season in the NFC Championship Game.
 They won 21–14 and advanced to Super Bowl XLV.
 After this game, McCarthy's team had a 3–0 postseason record on the road.